yuedongyang/DLIGAND2/README.md

 $ ../bin/dligand2.intel -etype 2 -P 966c_protein.pdb -L 966c_ligand.mol2
  -10.2342
 ```
-The argument of [-etype 1,2] gives two versions of potentials,represents the atom type in protein subdivided into 13 atom typs and 167 atom types.
+The argument of [-etype 1,2] gives two versions of potentials,represents the atom type in protein subdivided into 13 atom types and 167 atom types.

 Enjoy!